sendwithus/competencies/competencies/language-go.md

 * You understand packaging paradigms for the language for both publishing and dependency management.
 * You understand how to review third party libraries lifecycles and security implications.
 * You can create [reproducible build](https://reproducible-builds.org/) by trimming paths and setting static build id in built binary.
+* You understand how and when to use go workspaces

 ## How do you improve it?
 * Open many PRs